 Unregistered schools consultation sends mixed messages about home education

 Update: 7 May: The consultation referred to in this article was due to close tomorrow (8 May) but at 5:30pm tonight it was suspended until further notice due to COVID-19.
-No date has been set for it to be reopened, but it will be for an extended period once it is.

 What’s been said?

 On 14 February the Department for Education launched a consultation on “expanding on the categories of full-time [educational] institutions [in England] that will be regulated,” with accompanying changes to enable this.
 They explain that this follows on from a March 2018 statement by the then “Parliamentary Under-Secretary of State for the School System, Lord Agnew.”
 At the time we reported on an answer given by Agnew in the Lords concerning “Children: Missed Education” and an article he had published that morning in The Times.

 In the House, Agnew cited the Integrated Communities Strategy Green Paper consultation, making clear that this incorporated proposed “guidance on unregistered schools.”
 It is almost certain that last June’s Children Not in School consultation [CNiS] was a subsequent follow-up to that line of enquiry, as much as it built on the 2018 EHE: Call for Evidence.